-- The fact that an organisation has taken the step to engage their community transparently online makes it less of an easy target media-wise.
+- The fact that an organization has taken the step to engage their community transparently online makes it less of an easy target media-wise.

-- The obvious transparency of a forums’ debate makes it difficult for a media organisation to take sides and promote a particular view.
+- The obvious transparency of a forums’ debate makes it difficult for a media organization to take sides and promote a particular view.

 By engaging online in a space you manage, you get to frame the debate using key messages and any supporting information developed across the project’s lifespan.
 You can use the full range of communications tools – video, slideshows, pictures, maps, documents, fact sheets etc. – to get your message across.